 An ARM ecosystem differs from an integrated tech stack in ways that free and enable businesses to accelerate their success.
 All tools in the ecosystem are designed from their inception to fit and work together seamlessly in a single unified system.
 All account data is shared, and accounts are easy to track and manage.
 System management and customization are simple, and built-in safeguards greatly reduce compliance risks.

-You can read more about how the ARM ecosystem works and how it transforms collections in our latest eBook, “The ARM Ecosystem: Advancing Beyond Integration.”
+You can read more about how the ARM ecosystem works and how it transforms collections in our complimentary eBook “The ARM Ecosystem: Advancing Beyond Integration.”
 Download your free copy today.

 Disclaimer: Ontario Systems is a technology company and provides this blog article solely for general informational and marketing purposes.
 You should not rely on the content of this material for any other purpose or as specific guidance for your company.
 Ontario Systems’ advice, services, tools and products described herein do not guarantee compliance with any law or industry standard.
 You are ultimately responsible for your own company’s actions and compliance efforts.
 Because everyone’s situation is different, you must consult your own attorneys, accountants, and/or other advisors to obtain specific advice on your company’s compliance, legal, tax, regulatory and/or other business needs.
 Despite Ontario Systems’ efforts to provide current and up-to-date information, you need to recognize that the information contained herein may become outdated quickly and may contain errors and/or other inaccuracies.